These elegant small backyard ideas are some of our favorite approaches to designing, landscaping and decorating a small space.

 Award-winning garden designer Alexandra Froggatt suggest using leafy evergreens for year-round cover, such as Siberian bugloss (Brunnera), small ferns, heucheras and sedges, or plant lettuces, thyme, chives, marjoram and strawberries for an edible wall.

-What's more, the soothing sound of water is not only relaxing, but it can help to drown out noise pollution and neighbors.
+What's more, the soothing sound of water is not only relaxing, but it can help to drown out noise pollution from neighbors.

 Streamlined, modern materials work beautifully in a small backyard.
 Play with timber panels, steel-framed doors / windows and oversized pavers for a contemporary aesthetic that is still very much grounded in nature.

 Color is important, too.
-Opting for light greens, silvers and greys will help create a sense of spaciousness, while highly reflective, shiny leaves can add light and shimmer providing a greater depth of field in the planting scheme.
+Opting for light greens, silvers and grays will help create a sense of spaciousness, while highly reflective, shiny leaves can add light and shimmer, providing a greater depth of field in the planting scheme.

 What can I do with a small backyard?